mnabialek/docker/readme.md

 By default when creating new project using `dcc` command will be selected template defined in `.bashrc` for `DEFAULT_TEMPLATE` variable (it's set to **PHP 7.2 with MySQL 5.7 and Nginx** by default).

 Obviously depending on your needs you might want to create custom templates (in `templates`) or even brand new components (in `definitions` directory) that will fit better your desired environment.

+## Images

+This packages uses by default [PHP with Nginx images](https://hub.docker.com/r/mnabialek/laravel-php-nginx/) - you can find their source at [Docker images](https://hub.docker.com/r/mnabialek/docker-images/)

 ## Licence